stashapp/StashDB-Docs/docs/faq_getting-started/stashdb/contributing-to-stashdb.md

 Our article explaining [StashDB Moderation Enforcement]({{ site.baseurl }}/docs/faq_getting-started/edits/moderation-enforcement/) details what behaviors may result in disciplinary action.
 It also addresses how and when edit access may be restored.

-{: .note }
+{: .note-title }
 > Important!
 >
 > **If you see any behavior that should result in the loss of edit access, [please DM an admin immediately](https://discourse.stashapp.cc/g/stashdb_admins){:target="_blank"}.**

 ---

-## Submitting Your Request
+# Submitting Your Request

 Requesting edit access is not difficult. **After you've read and followed all of the instructions above**, click the button at the bottom of this page.
 Then, click the "Request" button in the top-right corner.
 Make sure to fill out the entire form, but please keep your answers brief.

 An admin will review your application shortly, usually within a day or two.
 You will see their response as a notification within Discourse.

 If you fail to follow **any part** of these instructions, your application may be rejected.
-If you would like to try again, you must first carefully re-read this **entire** article.
+If you would like to try again, first re-read this **entire** article closely and carefully.
 Make sure you follow every instruction to the letter, however insignificant it may seem.
 You may submit a new request no sooner than 1 hour after your previous one.

 [APPLICATION FORM](https://discourse.stashapp.cc/g/stashdb_editors){:target="_blank" .btn .btn-blue }